-Key corporate risks Organisation, Strategy and Culture Risk rating: High (low probability, high impact) Not being able to enhance society together may lead to a situation where Royal HaskoningDHV fails to meet the beliefs it stands for.
+Key corporate risks Key controls Organisation, Strategy and Culture Risk rating: High (low probability, high impact) Not being able to enhance society together may lead to a situation where Royal HaskoningDHV fails to meet the beliefs it stands for.
 This will impact our reputation and lead to unhappy clients, employees and others with whom we work closely.
 The wider consequence will ultimately be an unhappy society.
-Key controls Risk rating: High (low probability, high impact) Assessments using the Purpose Matrix and the results documented in the Project Health Check.
+Assessments using the Purpose Matrix and the results documented in the Project Health Check.